 There are a number of different types of fixed resistor:

-- Metal film / metal oxide: This type of resistor is now the most widely used form of resistor.
-Rather than using a carbon film, this resistor type uses a metal film deposited on a ceramic rod.
-Metals such as nickel alloy, or a metal oxide such as tin oxide are deposited onto the ceramic rod.
+- Metal oxide film: This type of resistor is now one of the most widely used form of resistor along with the metal film type.
+Rather than using a carbon film, this resistor type uses a metal oxide film deposited on a ceramic rod.
+Metals oxide such as tin oxide are deposited onto the ceramic rod.
 The resistance of the component is adjusted in two ways.
 First the thickness of the deposited layer is controlled during the initial manufacturing stages.
 Then it can be more accurately adjusted by cutting a helical grove in the film.
 Again the film is protected using a conformal epoxy coating.
 This type of resistor has a temperature coefficient of around ±15 parts per million / °K, giving it a far superior performance to that of any carbon based resistor.
 Additionally this type of resistor can be supplied to a much closer tolerance, ±5%, ±2% being standard, and with ±1% versions available.
 They also exhibit a much lower noise level than carbon types of resistor.
+Read more about metal oxide film resistor.

 - Wire wound: This resistor type is generally reserved for high power applications.
 These resistors are made by winding wire with a higher than normal resistance (resistance wire) on a former.
 The more expensive varieties are wound on a ceramic former and they may be covered by a vitreous or silicone enamel.
 This resistor type is suited to high powers and exhibits a high level of reliability at high powers along with a comparatively low level of temperature coefficient, although this will depend on a number of factors including the former, wire used, etc..